What Type of Flooring Controls Sound?

 They have straight edges, so adjacent tiles slide against each other.
 Several people can work to cover the entire gym floor in less than an hour, as each tile covers 21.5 square feet.

 What Is the Easiest Noise Absorption Flooring to Install?EVA foam has a number of benefits for those seeking a DIY installation.
-EVA foam tiles often make use of puzzle-style edges, which greatly simplify the install process.
+EVA foam tiles often make use of puzzle-style edges, which greatly simplify the installation process.

 EVA foam is lightweight, yet it has a high level of durability and cushioning.
 It also absorbs noise successfully, so it works well in a home gymnasium or a fitness center.